kasparmartens/website/content/home/about.md

 ### News

+* April 2019 -- Our paper "Decomposing feature-level variation with Covariate Gaussian Process Latent Variable Models" has been accepted to ICML 2019
 * February 2019 -- I am excited to be starting a research placement in [PROWLER.io](https://www.prowler.io/)
 * December 2018 -- Our paper [Augmented Ensemble MCMC sampling in Factorial Hidden Markov Models](https://arxiv.org/abs/1703.08520) has been accepted for publication in AISTATS 2019